 A cautionary tale:

-Last summer I made a huge batch of these pickles with a friend.
+Last summer I made a huge batch of these Quick Rainbow Pickles with a friend.
 We ended up with a massive jar each.
-Two days later she called me and asked how my pickles were faring.
+Two days later she called me and asked how my rainbow pickles were faring.

 “Umm, great” I told her.”